MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-examples.md

 ![Query plan for the query created showing multiple nodes, two of which are within a rectangle that represent the nodes that will be evaluated by the Power Query Engine](media/query-folding-basics/no-folding-query-plan.png)

->[!IMPORTANT]
-> Note around the data source nodes and how they are always being folded to the data source.

 Each box in the previous image is called a node and it represents every process that needs to happen (from left to right) in order for your query to be evaluated.
 Some of these nodes can be evaluated at your data source while others like the nodes for Table.LastN and Table.SelectColumns, within the rectangle of the previous image, will be evaluated using the Power Query engine.
 These two nodes represent the two transforms that you added, *Kept bottom rows* and *Choose columns*, whilst the rest of the node represent operations that will happen at your data source level.

 You can also see exactly the query that would be sent to your data source by clicking the *view details* hyperlink in the Value.NativeQuery node.